joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 You'll see the same JTAGulator prompt that we saw before, so you'll go through and set everything up for connecting to UART like before.
 Then type **BUT DON'T PRESS ENTER** `cat /dev/mtd9`

 Keeping the `picocom` window open, and the command typed in, open a finder window to the `output.bin` file being written to on your computer, you should see all the output from the serial connection, setting up JTAGUlator, etc. - clear out all of the contents so it becomes a blank file and save it.
 Go back to your `picocom` terminal and press ENTER.
 You'll see the raw data from `mtd9` streaming across the terminal, and you should see the `output.bin` file grow in size every second as more data is added to it.
-This is a slow process, taking ~15 minutes to copty ~30mb.
+This is a slow process, taking ~15 minutes to copy ~30mb.
 This is what the whole process looks like:

 <div class="ascii-player" data-path="/asciinema/failed-cat-extraction.cast"></div>